 - 33 lecture presentations and 9 tutorials

-- Textbooks are not required for this paper; a course book is provided, and key reading are placed on Blackboard.
+Textbooks are not required for this paper; a course book is provided, and key readings are placed on Blackboard.

 - Graduate Attributes Emphasised

 View more information about Otago's graduate attributes.